• Skip to primary navigation

 shrimp pasta in a large white skillet.

 3 & 4.
 Stir in cooked pasta, shrimp along with any accumulated juices, parmesan cheese and lemon juice.
-Serve garlic butter shrimp pasta!
+Enjoy!

 Storage and Reheating

-This dish is best served hot!
+This shrimp and garlic pasta dish is best served hot!
 If you have leftovers, then store for 2 to 3 days in your fridge, in a sealed container.
 Microwaving at a lower power is the best method to reheat this dish.

 To freeze: Freeze in sealed containers or zip lock bags for up to 2 months.
 Thaw at room temperature and heat on the stovetop with a splash of stock over low heat or warmed through.